JetBrains/marketplace-docs/topics/paid-plugins-start/test-the-plugin-licensing-on-the-demo-instance.md

 ## Test Setup at the Marketplace Demo Instance

-1. Access the Marketplace Demo instance at [https://marketplace.demo.plugins.aws.intellij.net/](https://marketplace.demo.plugins.aws.intellij.net/), use credentials you have obtained from JetBrains.
+1. Access the Marketplace Demo instance at [https://master.demo.marketplace.intellij.net/](https://master.demo.marketplace.intellij.net/), use credentials you have obtained from JetBrains.
 Unfortunately, you can't use the "sign in via Google Account" option as we can't connect it to non-JetBrains emails (JetBrains Team should use "sign in via Google Account" option exclusively), use the username/password option:

     ![Marketplace Sign In](marketplace_sign_in.png)

     **(!!!)
 Make sure to change the password on the first sign in.**

-1. Upload update of your plugin (if existing) or a new plugin (if new) to the Marketplace Demo instance, use a standard procedure using the update plugin page (for existing plugin) and upload plugin page (for a new plugin.)
+1. Create an [Organization](https://plugins.jetbrains.com/docs/marketplace/organizations.html) for you plugin.
+Upload update of your plugin (if existing) or a new plugin (if new) to the Marketplace Demo instance, use a standard procedure using the update plugin page (for existing plugin) and upload plugin page (for a new plugin).
+Transfer this plugin to the organization.

     Please note that to upload the plugin, you need to sign in to the application with your normal Hub ([https://hub.jetbrains.com](https://hub.jetbrains.com)) account, the same as you use on the production instance.